UNDERSTANDING THE WTO: THE AGREEMENTS

 General obligations and disciplines

-services supplied from one country to another (e.g. international telephone calls), officially known as “cross-border supply” (in WTO jargon, “mode 1”)
+services supplied from one member to another (e.g. international telephone calls), officially known as “cross-border supply” (in WTO jargon, “mode 1”)

 a foreign company setting up subsidiaries or branches to provide services in another country (e.g. foreign banks setting up operations in a country), officially “commercial presence” (“mode 3”)